vincentbernat/bootstrap.c-web/README.md

  - websocket endpoint
  - serve static files
  - build system based on Grunt for client-side JS stuff
- - Angular.js web app boilerplate
+ - React JS web app boilerplate

 The client side is not the best template that you will find.
 It lacks unit tests integration.
 You may prefer to use something based on